Do I have to book?

-Do you have any new procedures in place for operating during the COVID-19 pandemic?
+Do you still have procedures in place for operating during the COVID-19 pandemic?

-Please be assure that we at CCTC are taking the current COVID-19 pandemic very seriously.
-We have put some additional health and safety procedures in place to help keep our clients and staff as safe as possible.
-These procedures are in line with the current government guidelines/regulations.
-Please be aware that these procedures may be subject to change as the government guidelines/regulations themselves change.
+Please be assured that we at CCTC still take the health and safety of our clients and staff seriously.
+Please be aware that these procedures may be subject to change if government guidelines/regulations are reintroduced at any time.